hasimmollah/directory-watcher/README.md

 	total number of words
 	number of DOT (.)
 	the word repeated most.
-It abled to process 10.5 GB file in 1.5 mins
+Once file has been processed, it's moved to a directory - <<user home directory>>/processed It abled to process 10.5 GB file in 1.5 mins